jscottcarson/iotanium/docs/source/sensors/sensors.rst

     - Ensure that pin 2 on the breadboard adapter is inserted in hole E1 on the breadboard, and pin 15 on the breadboard adapter is inserted in hole F1 on the breadboard (see diagram below).
 - Locate the blue DHT-11 sensor, and turn it so the holes are facing you.
 Insert the four wires into holes E20 - E23 on the breadboard.
-- Locate a 10K ohm resistor.
-It will be light brown with brown, black, orange, and gold bands.
+- Locate a 4.7K ohm resistor (light brown with yellow, violet, red, and gold bands).
 Connect one end to hole B21, and the other end to any free hole on the red (+) rail on the breadboard.
 This is a 'pullup' resistor that will make the DHT11 readings more reliable.
 - With jumper wires, make the following connections:

     - A20 to any free hole on the red (+) rail.
 This provides power to the DHT11.